Toyinbalogun/aws-image-uploader/README.md

 # aws-image-uploader
-An application to upload images from a frontend app built using react to store images in an Amazon AWS S3 Bucket.
+A user profile application to upload images from a frontend app built using react to store images in an Amazon AWS S3 Bucket and user data in a postgreSQL databse.
 The S3 services provides scalable storage infrastructure and can be used to store images, videos, text and files.